Gordon999/PI_imx500_detection/README.md

 # PI_imx500_detection

-Pi + Pi imx500 AI camera.
-Tested on Pi4 and Pi5.
+Pi5 + Pi imx500 AI camera.

 It is a modified version of imx500_object_detection_demo.py